mirjamscheib/Semester_Project/Readme.md

 ## Data (Mirj)
 **What data will you use?**

-Primary data to answer the research questions is the trajectory data from **20 students**, which covers a timeframe of one to two months (ca. 01.04.23 until 31.05.23).
+Primary data to answer the research questions is the trajectory data from 20 students, which covers a timeframe of one to two months (ca. 01.04.23 until 31.05.23).
 The data was collected using the Posmo App, which only tracks **activity data** and differentiates between several travel modes **(car, bicycle, foot, train, other....)**.
 Trajectory data from the App can be downloaded as a .csv-file containing the following attributes:
 -   **user_id:** entails the individual ID of the user (= student) (type: *character*)
 -   **datetime:** date and time when a position of a user is tracked (type: *datetime*)
 -   **weekday:** abbreviated name of the weekday (e.g. Mon = Monday) (type: *character*)